 Cassandra (Cassie) O’Connor, FSO Student Ambassador/Fundraiser Cassie is from Lake Worth, Florida.

-Cassie started doing this about 4 years ago.
-She is FSO’s first student ambassador and is currently at Christa McAuliffe Middle School.
-Cassie has raised over $10,000 for FSO!!
-She does fundraising events all year round.
-Her other interests are Tae Kwon Do, Reading, Disney World, Webkinz, and HELPING OUR TROOPS by raising money for them!!
+Cassie started doing this about 9 years ago.
+She is FSO’s first student ambassador and is currently attending Park Vista Community High School.
+Cassie has raised over $14,000 for FSO.
+Her other interests are Reading, doing math, Disney World and HELPING OUR TROOPS!!

 Michael Coleman, Speakers Guild.
 Michael is retired from the Air Force and served in the Vietnam Conflict.
 Michael has been involved with FSO since 2004, serving in many capacities, including, but not limited to, Volunteer Manager and Assistant to the Palm Beach County Manager and National Headquarters Administrator.